Skip to main content

 Intraoperative Cholangiogram

 An intraoperative cholangiogram is a procedure that is sometimes done during the surgery to remove the gallbladder (cholecystectomy).
 The doctor places a small tube called a catheter into the cystic duct, which drains bile from the gallbladder into the common bile duct.
-A dye that blocks X-rays is injected into the common bile duct, and then you will have X-rays taken.
+A contrast dye is injected into the cystic duct, and X-rays are taken.

 You may have intraoperative cholangiogram to: